janluksoft/Azure_AIFunctions/README.md

 <img src="media/OpenAI_my_chat_GPT_07.png"/>

 In principle and function, it is very similar to the original GPT chat.
-However, it has the RAG (Retrieval-Augmented Generation) and Function Calling functionality.
+However, it has the RAG (Retrieval-Augmented Generation) and Function Calling functionality;

 They allow not only for "text conversation" but also for operating on the database and controlling its display by asking common questions by the user.
 Then the user receives a powerful tool and without even knowing any SQL queries, he can obtain the same with the appropriate questions.